athrvkk/athrvkk.github.io/_news/announcement_12.md

 related_posts: false
 ---

 Returning to the Siri & Information Intelligence group at [Apple Research](https://machinelearning.apple.com/) for my 2nd internship!.
-This time around I will be working on evaluating evalutation hallucinations in LLMs.
+This time around I will be working on evaluating evalutation metrics for hallucinations in LLMs.